niuk/tight/LANGUAGE.md

 ### Basics

-We use the single colon (`:`) for both type and kind annotation. `*` is the kind of all types that are inhabited by values.
+We use the double colon (`::`) for both type and kind annotation. `*` is the kind of all types that are inhabited by values.

 ### Linearity